-Nationality does not matter; nor does area of residency.
-I would love to have a well-travelled individual, therefore I can say that a long distance relationship does not bother me.
+Nationality does not matter; nor does the area of residency.
+I would love to have a well-traveled individual, therefore I can say that a long-distance relationship does not bother me.

 Who knows, maybe I am bound to meet him on my trip to Taiwan.
 My mom Ed loves Taiwan dearly.
 She would fondly tell me stories of how pleasant people there were.
 I’d like to take her back there this year.